 Day 6 breakfast

-Time to pack up before taking your first shinkansen or bullet train.
+Time to pack up before heading out of Tokyo on a Shinkansen or bullet train.
 Whizz through Japan's countryside to the pretty castle town of Kanazawa.

 Afternoon at leisure.
 Relax at your hotel, or stroll down to the old town of Higashi Chaya District where the chayas (teahouses) have been preserved.
 This was where Geishas used to entertain their guests with a song or a dance.
 Marvel at Hakuza, a specialised shop selling products made out of gold leaf and see their tearoom covered in gold.